 Many doctors today believe there is a link between stress and infertility.
 The notion of “trying too hard” may actually be true!
 In fact, some doctors believe that up to 30% of all infertility problems may be caused by stress related to infertility.
 For example, researchers at the University of California, San Diego reported that, among patients undergoing in vitro fertilization, those who were most stressed were 20% less likely to achieve fertilization.
 Stress appears to have a biological impact as well, by increasing levels of hormones, such as cortisol or epinephrine, which has been related to infertility.
 Likewise, reducing stress may help increase proteins within the uterine lining that are involved in implantation.
-Stress reduction may also increase blood flow to the uterus, which also affects conception.
+CBT for infertility stress has shown to be very effective and stress reduction may also increase blood flow to the uterus, which also affects conception.

 But which came first, the chicken or the egg?
 It seems that infertility results in stress and stress results in infertility, thus creating a vicious cycle for women or couples trying to become pregnant, which often ultimately results in other forms of psychological distress such as anxiety or depression.
 There are several ways in which infertility impacts functioning.
 When pregnancy is difficult or impossible to achieve, individuals find themselves having all kinds of negative thoughts such as: